2.15.9. optics{ quantum_spectra{ } }

 values:

-then uses the \(P\) parameter from 8-band \(\mathbf{k} \cdot \mathbf{p}\) material data is used to compute the strength of optical transitions when computing the spectra between 2 states computed within 1-band model, and when computing the spectra with conduction band expressed within 1-band model and valence bands within 6-band \(\mathbf{k} \cdot \mathbf{p}\) model.
+Kane Energy typically defined as \(E_P\equiv 2 m_0 P^2 / \hbar^2\), where \(P\equiv\bra{S}\hat{p}_x\ket{X}\) is a Kane parameter for 8-band \(\mathbf{k} \cdot \mathbf{p}\) model.
+This parameter is used to compute the strength of optical transitions when computing the spectra between 2 states computed within 1-band model, and when computing the spectra with conduction band expressed within 1-band model and valence bands within 6-band \(\mathbf{k} \cdot \mathbf{p}\) model.

 k_integration{ }